rhagelstrom/BetterCombatEffects/README.md

 ###Changelog BCE Gold
   * Save vs Condition - Saves against conditions will automatically be granted adv/dis based on the traits of the actor making the saving throw.
+  * ADVCOND,DISCOND: [condition] - Explicit advantage/disadvantage when rolling a save vs condition
   * Ongiong Saves (ADV) (DIS) - (ADV)(DIS) can be added to BCE ongoing saves to grant advantage or disadvantage
-  * DUR: (N) - Dynamically set the duration of the effect at time of add
+  * DUR: (N) - Dynamically set the duration of the effect at time of add.
+(N) can be number or dice string
   * SAVERESTL - Perform ongoing save on long rest
   * SSAVES, SAVEEE - Perform ongoing save on the source of the effects turn.
-  * EEFFINIT: (N) - Set the inititive of the effect on add
+  * EFFINIT: (N) - Set the inititive of the effect on add
+  * NOREST, NORESTL - Actor gains no benifit from short rest/long rest
+  * DMGRR,DMGAT,DMGDT now accept damage and range types as filters
+  * ATKD,ATKA,ATKR - Activate,Deactivate,Remove effect when the attack action is taken
+  * SAVEADD: (N) (effect) - Will only activate when the save fails by (N).
+Think of this as a "Hard fail".
+If (-N) will fire when the result is N or less.
   * Replace FGU [] Tags - Tags like [PRF][LVL][CLASS] can now be defined in the NPC sheet effect list as (PRF)(LVL)(CLASS) to process as expected
   * (DE) - Will disable the effect on use
   * SDC - Can be written as [SDC] or (SDC)
-  * DMGRR,DMGAT,DMGDT now accept damage and range types as filters
   * (E) - Will remove the effect when the source of the effect drops to 0 HP